 The Elmar K. Jessberger Award

 The Jessberger Award recognizes outstanding research in the field of isotope cosmochemistry by a female scientist in the middle of her career.
 The recipient will be a woman who has received her doctorate at least 10 years and not more than 20 years before the year she is selected by the Council.
-The award is presented every other year and comes with prize money of USD 1,500.
+The award is presented every other year.
 The award was established in 2019 to honor the memory of Elmar K. Jessberger, and is supported by an endowment given by the Jessberger family.

 Learn moreJessberger Award Committee